SlaynXQ/SlaynXQ/README.md

-- 👋 Hi,This is @SlaynXQ.
+👋 Hi,This is @SlaynXQ.

-- The account shown to you is only used for community issues.
+- The account shown is used only for community.